fchmainy/k8s-trainings-101/README.md

 </pre>

-## Lab3 - Manage versioning of your application with Ingress
+## Lab4 - Publish your application with Ingress
 ### Description
 	- Deploy an Ingress Resource to access the (v1) application
-	- Deploy the version 2 (v2) of the web application
-	- Deployment Strategies (Canary Realease, A/B Testing...)

 In a real life the testing, validation, building and release should be automated as part of a CI/CD pipeline.
 We are gogoing to manually detail part of this process to understand the advanced routing capabilities of our NGINX Ingress services in delivering applications.